Stochastic grid bundling method for backward stochastic differential equations: Assumptions and Algorithm

 \subsection{Discretization Scheme}

-We denote a time grid $\pi=\{0 = t_0 < \ldots < t_N = T\}$ on the interval $[0,T]$ and let $\Delta_k :=t_{k+1}-t_k$, $\Delta W_{l,k} := W_{l,t_{k+1}}-W_{l,t_k}$, and $\Delta W_k := (\Delta W_{1,k},\ldots, \Delta W_{d,k})^T$ be the time-step, the Brownian motion increment along the $l$-th dimension and the Brownian motion increment, respectively, for $k \in \{0, \ldots, N-1\}$.
+We denote a time grid $\pi=\{0 = t_0 < \ldots < t_N = T\}$ on the interval $[0,T]$ and let $\Delta_k :=t_{k+1}-t_k$, $\Delta W_{l,k} := W_{l,t_{k+1}}-W_{l,t_k}$, and $\Delta W_k := (\Delta W_{1,k},\ldots, \Delta W_{d,k})^\top$ be the time-step, the Brownian motion increment along the $l$-th dimension and the Brownian motion increment, respectively, for $k \in \{0, \ldots, N-1\}$.

 For the forward process $X_t$, we shall apply a Markovian approximation $X^\pi_{t_k}, t_k\in \pi$.
-The most common choice is the It\^o-Euler scheme, which will be explained in Section \ref{section_numerical}.
+The most common choice is the Euler-Maruyama scheme, which will be explained in Section \ref{section_numerical}.
 However, our algorithm can work with any simulation method where the conditional expectations over one time step are known for some specific functions.